TheLineAnimation/playblast-plus/README.md

 - [Jerome Dresse](www.nodilus.nl)
     Jerome's Smear Deformer script has a great UI that I was able to re-task into the job

 So this is more of a Dr.Frankenstein script, made from parts created by people who can actually code.
-It makes a change from a Dr.Franenstein script created by Stack Overflow.
 Thanks to everyone listed here for sharing their knowledge.

 <br>